-We have never been “slaves to white phonetics,” never strung up by “Jim Crow grammar,” and never confined by the lines of “Mason-Dixon diction.”
+We have never been “slaves to white phonetics,” never strung up by “Jim Crow grammar,” and have never been confined by the lines of “Mason-Dixon diction.”
 Black Language cannot, therefore, be corrected because this language is about political, historical, and cultural CONTEXT, not deviations from what white systems/schools/institutions define as the norm or standard— arbitrary rules that far too many folk (white folk and folk of color) accept as somehow harboring truth, justice, elegance, or logic.

 At the end, Willis brings us to the scene of WRITING, the vantage point that interests me most.
 I am not a school/university-trained linguist.
 Although I find some of that work interesting at times, I am not interested in mathematical equations/statistical data that describes how, for instance, my grandmother used African American Language.
 I am not interested in helping white academic/middle class audiences understand her language as competent, intelligent, rule-governed, and rhetorically-savvy.
 Those who have doubted these facts did not do so because they were in need of quantitive academic studies; they were in need of humanity, of exactly the kind of humanity my grandmother’s Black Language enacted.
 Willis’s focus on WRITING is a radical contribution for me.
 He is not merely talking about code-switching when you talk to your boys, or when you shift oral registers in public performances.
-Willis is talking about Black Language as a THOUGHT PROCESS, as words/meaning that structure his thoughts and intellectual-political movement on the page beyond the linear, western discourse-teleology of white institutions/white schooling/white publishing that far too many of us promote and sustain.
+Willis is talking about Black Language as a THOUGHT PROCESS, as words/meaning that structure his thoughts and intellectual-political movements on the page and screen, going beyond the linear, western discourse-teleology of white institutions/white schooling/white publishing that far too many of us promote and sustain.

 Yes, Black Language Matters.